benbalter/benbalter.github.com/_posts/2022-02-16-leaders-show-their-work.md

 * Avoid using "best practice", "industry standard", or "parent company/former employer does X" as a justification
 * Establish clear timelines and provide regular updates to avoid the perception that lack of visibility is lack of movement

-Absent working within systems that organically capture and expose process, transparency takes effort, effort well worth the cost in the long run.
+Absent working within systems that through their day-to-day use captures and exposes process, transparency takes effort, effort well worth the cost in the long run.
 When necessary, leaders should hold one another accountable for spending the additional cycles to show their work through communicating not only what decision was made, but also how the decision was made, and why.
 Showing one's work not only captures historic context, but also socializes organizational culture and values, helps grow the next generation of leaders, fuels engagement and continuous improvement, and establishes and maintains a high standard for decision making for the entire organization.

-While I still agree [everything should have a URL](https://ben.balter.com/2015/11/12/why-urls/), how we think about thoughtfully creating and curating those URLs - rich with high-value historic context, a gift for others and our future selves - matters more than the fact that the URL itself exists.
+While I still agree [everything should have a URL](https://ben.balter.com/2015/11/12/why-urls/), how we go about thoughtfully creating and curating the content within those URLs - rich with high-value historic context, a gift for others and our future selves - matters more than the fact that the URL itself exists.

 [^1]: I use the term "management" here broadly.
 Yes, this could be a people manager, but the concept applies equally to product managers, program managers, and individual contributors in leadership roles.
 At GitHub, we have the concept of directly responsible individual (DRI), a role regardless of position within the organization for which visibility of work is an explicit expectation.